Clark County Regional Flood Control District: History

-Given the topography of the area, some areas may not be fixable.
-One example being the Flamingo Wash where the channel overflows into the Imperial Palace parking garage during flash flooding events.

-How growth has affected plans and development

-With the rapid growth occurring in the valley, the plan and finances have not been able to keep up.
-As a result, developers are deciding to build in areas not yet protected by detention basins or other control measures.
-This is causing many new home buyers to deal with damage or severe runoff on local streets which are used as flood channels when other facilities are not available.

-How weather creates problems
+Incidents

 Heavy rainfall can cause localized flash flooding.
 A thunderstorm hit the northwest part of the city of Las Vegas for two hours in August 2003, causing some hail damage and considerable water damage.
 Heavy localized flooding occurred, with property damage reaching into the hundreds of thousands of dollars.
 In February 2005, the southwest part of the Vegas Valley was hard hit by flooding from the mountain rainfall runoff.
 Higher than average precipitation that same winter was responsible for significant damage in Mesquite and Overton which, as of that point in time, had not received much attention since their populations were so much smaller than the Las Vegas valley area.

 Event detection and notification

-In addition to building and maintaining flood control projects, the District also operates a Flood Threat Recognition System of ALERT rain and stream gage, with the cooperation of the United States Geological Survey and the National Weather Service.
-This system collects hydrometeorologic data primarily for the purpose of detecting situations which could cause flooding.
+The District operates a Flood Threat Recognition System of ALERT rain and stream gage, with the cooperation of the United States Geological Survey and the National Weather Service.
+This system collects hydrometeorological data primarily for the purpose of detecting situations which could cause flooding.